rcoenen/songshifter-android/README.md

 # SongShifter

-Android app that redirects music links between platforms based on your preference.
+Don't you hate it when you, as a YouTube Music user, get Spotify links sent via messaging apps from your friends and cannot click to play them?
+Or as a Spotify user, you might get YouTube Music links that you cannot play?
+Well, now we have a solution!

+SongShifter seamlessly bridges the gap between music platforms by automatically redirecting links between services based on your preferences.
+No more frustration when friends share music from platforms you don't use - SongShifter handles the conversion for you.

-## Status (v1.5.0-b292)
+## Status (v1.5.0-b349)

 ### Working Features
 - ✅ Spotify to YouTube Music redirection (fully tested and stable)